KasparEtter/ef1p/internet/index.md

   to that particular destination, which includes the [one-way delay (OWD)](https://en.wikipedia.org/wiki/End-to-end_delay) in both directions and the time it took the recipient to process the request.
-  (See the next two boxes for more information on this.)
+  Have a look at the next two boxes for more information on this.
 - **[Jitter](https://en.wikipedia.org/wiki/Jitter)**
   is the undesired variation in the latency of a signal.
   On the link layer, such a deviation from the periodic